obgithub/myjenkins/README.md

 First example with Jenkins

-Created a sample PHP application with one file to test Jenkins
+Created a sample PHP application with to test Jenkins